List of lawsuits involving Tesla, Inc.: Autopilot suits

 Litigation is ongoing in at least eight cases involving the use of Tesla Autopilot during a fatal or "otherwise serious" crash.
 In particular, the cases of Jeremy Banner and Jenna Monet deal with fatal incidents.
 As of November 2023, the Banner case is expected to go to trial in 2024.
 As of March 2024, the court case regarding Monet is unresolved.

 On August 1, 2025, in a federal trial, a jury found Tesla to be 33% responsible for a crash in which a Tesla Model S, with Autopilot engaged, ran though a T-intersection which had a stop sign and flashing red stop light, then struck a parked vehicle, which then struck two pedestrians, killing one and seriously injuring the other.
-If the verdict is upheld, Tesla would be required to pay up to US$243 million in compensatory and punitive damages.
+The verdict was upheld in February 2026, with Tesla ordered to pay $243 million in damages.
 It was the first case involving Tesla's Autopilot ever to go to federal trial.